 Siargao's accommodations and dining choices have also expanded as well, allowing Siargao to cater to more than just the backpacking surfer.
 “It depends on what your budget is, what kind of person you are, and then what kind of activities you like to do,” Jof says.

 Through Felice, Jof hopes to “spark joy and happiness in your every day life”.
 She sells artwork, stationery, and souvenirs, and teaches yoga and art classes at the ample space in the back.
-For more on Jof and her shop, visit her Instagram page.Continue to 5 of 5 below.
+For more on Jof and her shop, visit the latter's Facebook page, or check out her Instagram page.Continue to 5 of 5 below.

 05 of 05